MicrosoftDocs/VBA-Docs/api/Excel.modelconnection.parent.md

 # ModelConnection.Parent property (Excel)

-Returns an  **Object** that represents the parent object of the specified[ModelConnection](Excel.modelconnection.md) object.
+Returns an  **Object** that represents the parent object of the specified [ModelConnection](Excel.modelconnection.md) object.
 Read-only.

 ## Syntax